isabella232/bulk_delete_orgs_app/README.md

 ## Description:

-This app offers an easy way to delete many organisations at one time
+This app offers an easy way to delete many organisations at one time.
+Admins can see a list of all of their orgs, paginated to 50 per page.
+Orgs can be selected and deselected individually or using bulk actions, and deleted.

 ## App location: